How to cope with stress at work

 Tip 6: Learn how managers or employers can reduce stress in the workplace

 It is in a manager's best interest to keep workplace stress to a minimum.
 Executives can act as positive role models, especially in times of high stress, by following the tips outlined in this article.
 If a respected manager can stay calm in stressful work situations, it is much easier for their employees to stay calm.

 In addition, there are a number of organizational changes that managers and employers can make to reduce workplace stress, including:

 - Share information with employees to reduce uncertainty about their jobs and futures.

 - Clearly define employees' roles and responsibilities.

-- Make communication friendly and efficient, not mean-spirited or petty.
+- Make communication friendly and efficient, not petty or petty.

-- Give workers opportunities to participate in decisions that affect their jobs.
+- Give workers the opportunity to participate in decisions that affect their jobs.

 - Show that individual workers are valued.

 - Offer rewards and incentives.